Sydney Harbour Bridge Climb is without a doubt the most talked-about tourist attraction in Sydney… and with good reason!

 They have water fountains on the bridge to quench your thirst (these are only around the lower half, before the ladders).

 Once you’re halfway up, they have misters spraying a fine mist of water to cool you down.

 Each and every detail is thought out and that’s what makes this Sydney Harbour Bridge Climb experience so epic!

-The pylons either side of the Sydney Harbour Bridge isn’t actually attached to the bridge.
+The pylons on either side of the Sydney Harbour Bridge aren’t actually attached to the bridge.
 They were put there as people didn’t think the bridge could stand without them.

 At the time of building the bridge, the tallest building in Sydney was just 70 meters high.
 Sydney Harbour Bridge is 134 meters above sea level.

 The Harbour Bridge Climb opened its doors in 1998.